grammyjs/website/site/docs/guide/context.md

 Everything else works the same way.

-Every (official) plugin states in its documentation whether it must be used via additive or via transformative context flavour.
+Every (official) plugin states in its documentation whether it must be used via additive or via transformative context flavor.

-### Combining different context flavours
+### Combining different context flavors

-If you have different [additive context flavours](#additive-context-flavours), you can just install them like this:
+If you have different [additive context flavors](#additive-context-flavors), you can just install them like this:

 ```ts
 type MyContext = Context & FlavorA & FlavorB & FlavorC;
 ```

-Multiple [transformative context flavours](#transformative-context-flavours) can also be combined:
+Multiple [transformative context flavors](#transformative-context-flavors) can also be combined:

 ```ts
 type MyContext = FlavorX<FlavorY<FlavorZ<Context>>>;
 ```

-You can even mix additive and transformative flavours:
+You can even mix additive and transformative flavors:

 ```ts
 type MyContext = FlavorX<